Social structure of China: Social elites and the emergence of new class

 In the first years of the PRC era, the two had sharp conflicts, but gradually converged when they were reproducing their elite positions.
 People from the new elite families could easily reproduce their social status by passing on their political credentials and background to their children.
 At the same time, political origins and family background provided the new elites with better access to education due to the political consideration behind school admissions.
 Also, old elites with more cultural capital also gained advantages in political recruitment into the party membership, Youth Pioneers and the Youth League.
 As the two groups started to converge, a new class emerged as technocrats.
 They enjoyed both political and cultural capital.

 Mao and other top party leaders made efforts to level class differences in three aspects.
-Land Reform was a systematic endeavor to remove unequal property ownership.
-The nation Socialist Education Campaign was targeted at making education more accessible to a broader range of the population.
+Land reform was a systematic endeavor to remove unequal property ownership.
+The Socialist Education Movement was targeted at making education more accessible to a broader range of the population.
 The efforts to level cultural capitals peaked during the Cultural Revolution.
 In terms of political leveling, the party targeted not only the old elites but also the cadres.
 In the mid-1960s, Mao himself warned the rise of a bureaucratic class who were detached from workers and peasants and betrayed the revolution.
 Mao's hostility towards party leaders motivated a more systematic and violent attack on the party officials later in the Cultural Revolution.
 Just as the new social class of the technocrats was emerging from the converge of the old and new elites, the leveling efforts destabilized the consolidation of this new class.
 Later, the Cultural Revolution completely disturbed the growth of the technocratic class.
 In the late Mao era, they were not mature or powerful but after the Cultural Revolution they became the dominating power of the state.